-An example of being hypocritical would be living before others in church on Sunday like you are an obedient disciple of Jesus Christ but then during the week living like the rest of the sinful world.
+An example of being hypocritical would be living before others in church on Sunday like you are an obedient disciple of Jesus Christ but then living like the rest of the sinful world during the week.
 In the New Testament of the Bible, Jesus repeatedly called a person that lives this kind of false lifestyle a hypocrite (from the Greek hupokrites – an actor on the stage of life) (Matthew 7:1-5.
 Matthew 6:2,5,16.
 Matthew 15:7-9.
 Matthew 22:15-22.
 Matthew 23:13-29).

-Lying is also the saying of something contrary to what God has already said (i.e., truth) about any person, place or thing (1 John 2:21).
-God has said that Christians are as righteous as Jesus Christ is righteous (2 Corinthians 5:21.
+Lying is also saying something contrary to what God has already said (i.e., truth) about any person, place, or thing (1 John 2:21).
+God has said that Christians are as righteous as Jesus Christ (2 Corinthians 5:21.
 1 Corinthians 1:30).
-Consequently, when we are talking about how bad a fellow believer is and how they do not meet the standards of what a Christian should be then we are lying (Romans 14:4).
+Consequently, when we are talking about how bad a fellow believer is and how they do not meet the standards of what a Christian should be, then we are lying (Romans 14:4).
 Why?
-Again, because we are speaking contrary to the Truth God has said about all believers, and God cannot lie (Titus 1:2.
+Again, because we are speaking contrary to the Truth God has said about all believers, God cannot lie (Titus 1:2.
 Hebrews 6:18).
 Interestingly, God may give you a “cover story” to avoid trouble when on a mission for Him (1 Samuel 16:1-5.
 Matthew 10:16).
-Note the God-given (i.e., not man contrived) cover story is not a lie but rather a true secondary objective that covertly masks the primary purpose of the mission.
+Note that the God-given (i.e., not man contrived) cover story is not a lie but rather a true secondary objective that covertly masks the mission’s primary purpose.

 The Law of Consequence for Violating the Commandment

-Speaking the truth is the foundation of any relationship including the relationship of a leader to a follower.
-When a leader consistently speaks the truth then trust is developed, and trust is essential to leadership – without trust, a leader is doomed to fail.
+Speaking the truth is the foundation of any relationship, including a leader’s relationship with a follower.
+When a leader consistently speaks the truth, trust is developed, and trust is essential to leadership – without trust, a leader is doomed to fail.
 When a spouse lies, the marriage relationship is soon in trouble.
-When children lie to their parents the family suffers.
+When children lie to their parents, the family suffers.
 When people lie as a societal norm, it will come to ruin.
 Furthermore, those that practice lying will become deceived by their own lies (James 1:22).